 In all my previous terraform projects, I did not have to access across AWS accounts.
-The idea, in this project, was to automate terraform using credentials of a user in an AWS separate account (let’s call it Automation account) and be able to provision resources in -Dev, Test, and Prod AWS accounts.
+The idea in this project, was to automate terraform using the credentials of an AWS IAM user in a separate AWS account (let’s call it Automation account) and be able to provision resources in -Dev, Test, and Prod AWS accounts.
 AWS IAM has a concept associated with such a use case, which creates a trust relationship between two accounts.
 I have a detailed note on that at Creating IAM assume-role relationship between two AWS accounts.

-I have committed the code into my GitHub repository –Working-with-Terraform-workspace-and-AWS.
+I have committed the code to my GitHub repository –Working-with-Terraform-workspace-and-AWS.

-While navigating through the code, there are a few necessary concepts I want to mention about.
+While navigating through the code, I want to mention a few necessary concepts.

 Using terraform.workspace local variable: